 1925: He was thrown out of home by his father with a small allowance as his father had caught him dressed in his mother’s clothing.
 He moved to London and stayed in a series of rented rooms.
 He worked as a painter and decorator.

 1927: He began painting in watercolours.
 He traveled to Berlin with a relative and was highly influenced by the violent images then being portrayed in german art.
 He particularly admired also the work of the Bauhaus group.

 1929: Bacon began painting in oils.
 He moved on to Paris where he saw the work of Picasso.
 He also saw the Surrealist films by Luis Bunuel “Un Chien Andalou” and “L’Age D’or” both of which are memorable for their violent imagery.
 He returned to London and made a living as a furniture designer but he also began to paint although he had had no formal training.
 He had to take other jobs to make ends meet such as a switchboard operator, odd job man and a valet.

 1930: He held his first exhibition, a joint studio show with his friend Roy De Maistre.

 1933: Bacon held exhibitions at the Mayor Galleries.
 Painted “Three Crucifixions”.

-1934: Exhibited oils and gouaches at the Transition Gallery in London.
+1934: He exhibited oils and gouaches at the Transition Gallery in London.

 1939: Bacon’s chronic asthma prevented him from being called up in the forces during the Second World War but he worked in the Civil Defence Volunteer Force particularly during the Blitz of 1940 where he witnessed many harrowing scenes of death and carnage.

 1944: He took part in “Young British Painters” at the Agnew Gallery.

 1945: Bacon’s painting “Three Studies for Figures at the Base of the Crucifixion” was exhibited at the Lefevre Gallery and it made him overnight the most controversial painter in Britain.